mmusal/mmusal.github.io/SomeProbabilityConcepts.md

 $P(Y_{1}),\cdots,P(Y_{N})$

 when we integrate out the parameter.
 It should be remembered that choosing the right distribution to represent the uncertainty about Y have important implications since it determines the likelihood and all the calculations that follow.
+As simple as it is to write the formulation it is not usually straightforward to actually carry out the integration in the denominator.
+This is the reason why we use Monte Carlo Markov Chains.